-It should be as clear as the road in front of you.
-Professional driver contracting and ongoing monitoring goes a long way toward enhancing your safety record and minimizing costs associated with motor vehicle losses.
+In the world of courier and same-day delivery, it should be as clear as the road in front of you.
+Professional driver contracting and ongoing monitoring is critical to enhancing your safety record and minimizing costs associated with motor vehicle losses.

 MVR: 'Most Valuable Record'

-The single most valuable tool you have to identify reckless and "unlucky" drivers before they jeopardize your insurance record is the MVR - really the 'Motor Vehicle Report," a.k.a. driving record.
-How useful are MVRs for screening drivers?
+The single most valuable tool you have to identify reckless drivers before they jeopardize your insurance record is the MVR - the 'Motor Vehicle Report," a.k.a. driving record.
+But how useful are MVRs for screening drivers?

 While the ideal candidate has a "clean" driving record (i.e., no moving violations or at-fault accidents), the insurance and delivery industries have developed more realistic but still effective standards.
 Some couriers will not contract drivers with more than two or three accidents.
 Others accept only a certain number of "points" (note however that different states use different point systems).